Avaia Williams (pupil)

 Court of Protection

-Avaia has developed substantial experience in Court of Protection health and welfare proceedings and is developing a substantial CoP practice, including:
+Avaia has had substantial exposure in Court of Protection health and welfare proceedings and is developing a substantial CoP practice, including:

 - General applications under s.16